 Scott Renshaw <firstname.lastname@example.org>

-In the opening of the movie when Ray tells us he was born in 1952 then proceeds to talk of his relationship with his father, he tells us he moved away to attend college as far away as he could.
-Then talked of his studies, but mostly, recalled "it was remember, the '60's ".
-If he was born in 1952, and graduated high school at age 18, it would have been 1970 before he even enrolled in college.
-So he couldn't have attended college in the "60's" See more
+In the opening of the movie when Ray tells us he was born in 1952 and then proceeds to talk of his relationship with his father, he tells us he moved away to attend college as far away as he could.
+He then talks of his studies, but mostly recalls "it was, remember, the '60s ".
+If he was born in 1952 and graduated high school at age 18, it would have been 1970 before he even enrolled in college.
+So he couldn't have attended college in the "'60s".
+See more »

 My father's name was John Kinsella.
 It's an Irish name.
 He was born in North Dakota in 1896, and never saw a big city until he came back from France in 1918.
 He settled in Chicago, where he quickly learned to live and die with the White Sox.
 Died a little when they lost the 1919 World Series.
 Died a lot the following summer when eight members of the team were accused of throwing that series.
 He played in the minors for a year too, but nothing ever came of it.
 Moved to ...